JFtechOfficial/mac-automation-scripts/README.md

 pip install yeelight
 ```
 * Insert the lightbulb IP address in the `yeelight_bulb.py` file
-* Open
+* Open BTT and aelect the Custom Applescript Slider Widget in the Touchbar section
-* Select the Custom Applescript Slider Widget in the Touchbar section and open the Predefined Action
+* Open its Predefined Action
 * Insert the path of the `yeelight_bulb.py` file into the Applescript

 ## Other stuff